About the Department of Curricular & Instructional Studies

 The Department of Curricular & Instructional Studies includes the areas of early childhood, middle childhood, secondary (adolescent to young adult), preschool to grades 12 (P-12) education and the areas of special education as an intervention specialist for early childhood (P-3 mild/moderate/ intensive), mild to moderate (K-12) or moderate to intensive (K-12).
 Initial teacher preparation programs are available at the undergraduate, post-baccalaureate and master’s degree levels.

-- The early childhood program prepares teachers to teach age three to grade three.
+- The early childhood program prepares teachers to teach age 3 to Grade 3.

-- The middle childhood program prepares teachers to teach grades four through nine with specialization in each of two areas selected from reading/language arts, mathematics, science and social studies.
+- The middle childhood program prepares teachers to teach Grades 4 through 9 with specialization in each of two areas selected from reading/language arts, mathematics, science and social studies.

-- The secondary program prepares teachers of grades seven to twelve to teach language arts, mathematics, science, social studies or family and consumer science (grades 4-12).
+- The secondary program prepares teachers of Grades 7 to 12 to teach language arts, mathematics, science, or social studies.

-- The P-12 program prepares teachers of foreign language, music, dance, drama, or visual arts.
+- The P-12 program prepares teachers of music, drama, or visual arts.

 - The special education options prepare undergraduates as intervention specialists/teachers for children with special needs and graduate students to be master teachers.

 - Endorsements are available in reading and teaching English as a second language